-As we move into 2021/22 our School Improvement Plan focuses on a number of key areas including:
+As we move into 2023/24 our School Improvement Plan focuses on a number of key areas including:

-- Increasing the attendance, attainment, progress and participation of PP students. - Further developing our ambitious whole-school curriculum. - Learning from our successful departments to decrease the performance gap between subjects. - Increase the consistency in Teaching and Learning between and across departments. - Further develop literacy and reading within Furze Platt Senior School. - Maintain and expand our extensive enrichment programme. - Evolve our Careers Education programme to further support students' life choices. - Develop our Teaching and Learning knowledge and skills to maximise opportunities provided by our Laptops for Learning programme. - Consistently embed our new Behavioural and Pastoral systems. - Promote our Houses and House activities to promote identity and community. - Ensure that students' tutors are central to their school experience. - Re-evaluate the roles and structures of the Learning Support department enhancing support that we can offer. - Maintain the breadth and depth of our Sixth Form offer. - Support new colleagues at the start of their teaching and school careers. - Seek to recruit new entrants to the teaching profession through Teach Maidenhead. - Use our membership of Challenge Partners to externally quality assure the school. - Further develop our site, through investment and successful Condition Improvement Fund applications. - Ensure value for money and a balanced budget. - Continue to update staff, policies and procedures to ensure a robust safeguarding culture.
+- Increasing the attendance, attainment, progress and participation of PP students. - Consistently deliver our new Behavioural Curriculum embedding our FPSS Expectations of Learning with staff and students. - Developing a People Plan focused on improved communication, wellbeing, and stakeholder engagement. - Further developing our ambitious whole-school curriculum. - Learning from our successful departments to decrease the performance gap between subjects. - Increase the consistency in Teaching and Learning between and across departments. - Further develop literacy and reading within Furze Platt Senior School. - Maintain and expand our extensive enrichment programme. - Improve our offer for More Able students. - Evolve our Careers Education programme to further support students' life choices. - Develop our Teaching and Learning knowledge and skills to maximise opportunities provided by our Laptops for Learning programme. - Promote our Houses and House activities to encourage identity and community. - Support new colleagues at the start of their teaching and school careers. - Seek to recruit new entrants to the teaching profession through Teach Maidenhead. - Use our membership of Challenge Partners to externally quality assure the school. - Further develop our site, through investment and successful Condition Improvement Fund applications. - Ensure value for money and a balanced budget. - Continue to develop our sustainability. - Continue to update staff, policies and procedures to ensure a robust safeguarding culture.